UBS Bank Review 2025 – Pros & Cons

 Now, in practice, things would likely be different.
 And we have a recent example to prove that.
 Indeed, in 2008, UBS almost went bankrupt due to the subprime crisis (the so-called Great Recession).
 And the Swiss National Bank (SNB) bailed them out with 60 billion CHF.

 Today, UBS is considered a bank that is too big to fail.
 These banks have stronger restrictions to avoid issues.
 These restrictions do not mean that UBS is safe from bankruptcy.
-And this does not mean either that the SNB would bail them out a second time.
+This does not mean that the SNB would bail them out a second time.
 But I would be surprised if the SNB would not help if turmoil arose again.

 So, from a regulation point of view, UBS is relatively safe.
 From a historical point of view, they are not safe since they already had to be bailed out.
 However, it is considered much safer these days than in 2008.

 From a technical point of view, they have high standards of security.
-They have options for multiple factors of authentication on their digital accesses.
+They have options for multiple authentication factors in their digital access.
 And their website contains a lot of information on cybersecurity, which is a good sign.

 I would say that it is currently safe to have your assets at UBS.
 However, I do not think this is the safest bank.